osxmidi/ScorchCrafter-JUCE/README.md

 	}
     }

-search for filter->setParameter and replace it with setParameter (leave the rest of the line as it is)
+then search for filter->setParameter and replace it with setParameter (leave the rest of the line as it is)

 ...